What is managed WordPress hosting?

 2. On the other hand, unmanaged hosting is a better option if you prefer to make key decisions for your website on your own.
 It’s a good option for users with the technical experience to maintain their sites personally, and those with a willingness to learn the ropes over time.

-If you do decide that managed hosting sounds like an appealing option, your work isn’t done yet.
-You still need to find the right plan, since there are plenty of choices.
+If you do decide that managed hosting is appealing and worth the premium, then your next step will be to find the right plan.
+And there are plenty to choose from!

 How to find the right managed WordPress hosting plan for your site